0xAX/linux-insides/Initialization/linux-initialization-8.md

 #endif
 ```

-First of all we can see two configuration options here:

 * `CONFIG_FAIR_GROUP_SCHED`
 * `CONFIG_RT_GROUP_SCHED`

-Both of this options provide two different planning models.
+Both of these options provide two different planning models.
 As we can read from the [documentation](https://www.kernel.org/doc/Documentation/scheduler/sched-design-CFS.txt), the current scheduler - `CFS` or `Completely Fair Scheduler` use a simple concept.
 It models process scheduling as if the system has an ideal multitasking processor where each process would receive `1/n` processor time, where `n` is the number of the runnable processes.
 The scheduler uses the special set of rules.
 These rules determine when and how to select a new process to run and they are called `scheduling policy`.
 The Completely Fair Scheduler supports following `normal` or `non-real-time` scheduling policies: `SCHED_NORMAL`, `SCHED_BATCH` and `SCHED_IDLE`.
 The `SCHED_NORMAL` is used for the most normal applications, the amount of cpu each process consumes is mostly determined by the [nice](http://en.wikipedia.org/wiki/Nice_%28Unix%29) value, the `SCHED_BATCH` used for the 100% non-interactive tasks and the `SCHED_IDLE` runs tasks only when the processor has no task to run besides this task.
 The `real-time` policies are also supported for the time-critical applications: `SCHED_FIFO` and `SCHED_RR`.
 If you've read something about the Linux kernel scheduler, you can know that it is modular.
 It means that it supports different algorithms to schedule different types of processes.
 Usually this modularity is called `scheduler classes`.
 These modules encapsulate scheduling policy details and are handled by the scheduler core without knowing too much about them.

 Now let's back to the our code and look on the two configuration options `CONFIG_FAIR_GROUP_SCHED` and `CONFIG_RT_GROUP_SCHED`.
 The scheduler operates on an individual task.
 These options allows to schedule group tasks (more about it you can read in the [CFS group scheduling](http://lwn.net/Articles/240474/)).
 We can see that we assign the `alloc_size` variables which represent size based on amount of the processors to allocate for the `sched_entity` and `cfs_rq` to the `2 * nr_cpu_ids * sizeof(void **)` expression with `kzalloc`: